-A grade of "W" is awarded when a student withdraws from a course after the first 7 days, but before Day 49 for a 10 week course or before Day 39 for an 8 week course (70% of the course length).
+A grade of "W" is awarded when a student withdraws from a course after the first 7 days, but before Day 39 of a course (70% of the course length).
 The "W" is not factored into the student's GPA calculation, but counts against their Course Completion Rate as attempted credits.
 In this circumstance, the effective date is the date that the student notified Aspen University of their intent to withdraw from their course.